terminalPoltergeist/dotfiles/README.md

 *these are features/changes I want to make.
 I may implement a changelog in the future to help organize this.*
 - [ ] reorganize file structure
     - [ ] create directories for each system's/program's configs
+      - directory for stardard bash/system dotfiles
+      - directory for each apps dotfiles
 - [ ] refresh install script
     - [ ] create better linking system
     - [ ] make install process more efficient